pinio/tiads/README.md

 >  On iOS 6, the first two components of the bundle ID are used to generate the vendor ID. if the bundle ID only has a single component, then the entire bundle ID is used.
 >  On IOS 7, all components of the bundle except for the last component are used to generate the vendor ID.
 If the bundle ID only has a single component, then the entire bundle ID is used.
 >
-> When implementing a system for serving advertisements, use the value in the advertising​Identifier property of the ASIdentifier​Manager class instead of this property.
+> When implementing a system for serving advertisements, use the value in the advertisingIdentifier property of the ASIdentifierManager class instead of this property.
 Use of that property requires you to follow the guidelines set forth in the class discussion for the proper use of that identifier.
-For more information, see ASIdentifier​Manager.
+For more information, see ASIdentifierManager.
 >
 > https://developer.apple.com/reference/uikit/uidevice/1620059-identifierforvendor
 >